East Asian Buddhism: Buddhism in Japan

-Buddhism was officially introduced to Japan from China and Korea during the 5th and 6th centuries AD.
-In addition to developing their own versions of Chinese and Korean traditions (such as Zen, a Japanese form of Chan and Shingon, a form of Chinese Esoteric Buddhism), Japan developed their own indigenous traditions like Tendai, based on the Chinese Tiantai, Nichiren, and Jōdo Shinshū (a Pure Land school).
+The early roots of Buddhism in Japan come from Chinese and Korean influence in the 5th and 6th centuries.
+Ma notes that the initial rise of Buddhism in Japan can be attributed to the Soga clan (during the Asuka period), which legitimized the religion through construction of temples.
+Buddhism only continued to grow in Japan during the Nara period, as the religion was supported under imperial patronage.
+This included the creation of a new temple system, and the building of schools and temples.
+Shortly after, new sects such as Shingon and Tendai emerged as they developed independently during the Heian Period.

+In the Kamakura period, more sects of Buddhism emerged, which includes Zen (Rinzai and Soto), Pure Land (Jodo shu and Jodo Shinshu), and Nichiren.
+It was during this era when these new schools provided other ways to enlightenment for the common people.
+They only continued to develop and differentiate themselves during the Muromachi period.

+In the Tokugawa period, the shogunate closed ports to foreign exchange.
+There was further legitimization of Buddhism, and the shogunate enforced tight control of the temples.
+After the Tokugawa shogunate was overthrown, the Meiji period followed.
+The government promoted Shinto over Buddhism as Buddhism was seen as “foreign.”

+Japanese Buddhism recovered post-World War II and maintained its influence in the 20th century.
+Soka Gakkai and Rissho Koseikai are examples of Buddhist organizations that have been involved in education and culture.
+The religion remains prominent in today's society, consisting mainly of Pure Land, Nichiren, Shingon, Zen, and Tendai Buddhism.

 Buddhism in Korea

 Buddhism was introduced to Korea from China during the 4th century, where it began to be practiced alongside indigenous shamanism.
 Following strong state support in the Goryeo era, Buddhism was suppressed during the Joseon period in favor of Neo-Confucianism.
 Suppression was finally ended due to Buddhist participation in repelling the Japanese invasion of Korea in the 16th century, leading to a slow period of recovery that lasted into the 20th century.
 The Seon school, derived from Chinese Chan Buddhism, was introduced in the 7th century and grew to become the most widespread form of modern Korean Buddhism, with the Jogye Order and Taego Order as its two main branches.